 6) Employment Attorney

 An employment attorney can help you by writing a letter to anyone to whom you wish to report.
 They will also be able to help you build a case for achieving justice.
 A scrupulous attorney will only be interested in your case to the extent that they believe you can be successful, whether that is in the court system or within your organization.
 They should primarily be interested in what you want to achieve.

 The perpetrator’s employer may not be the only professional organization with which the perpetrator is involved.
 The behavior of many professionals is guided by associations that have responsibility for their members, including those of healthcare professionals, attorneys, religious institutions, some branches of academia, and unions.
 Some of these organizations have the ability to sanction members or remove credentials.
 Identify the perpetrator’s credentials and then search online for “file a complaint” and the credentialing organization.

 Considering reporting sexual misconduct under any circumstance can feel lonely.
 Unfortunately, others may have been harmed by the same person; a percentage of harassment and assault are committed by serial perpetrators.
 Indeed, others may have already reported your perpetrator, and the organization may need the information your report provides in order to take action.
-One way you may be able to identify others affected by the same perpetrator is through a website like I’m With Them, which discreetly and privately connects those who share the same perpetrator without sharing any other information.Reporting sexual misconduct can feel intimidating.
+One way you may be able to identify others affected by the same perpetrator is through a website like Voices in Action.Reporting sexual misconduct can feel intimidating.
 Before #MeToo was a hashtag, journalists focused primarily on potential negative consequences of reporting.
 For more information about the benefits of reporting, see: Five Important Reasons to Report Sexual Misconduct.